 Mandatory Replication Policy

 The European Economic Review has the following replication policy.
 Authors of accepted papers that contain empirical work, simulations, or experimental work must provide to the EER, prior to publication, the data, programs, and other details of the computations sufficient to permit replication.These will be posted alongside the final paper on the EER ScienceDirect website.
 Further information on this is available via the Guide for Authors and Replication Policy Guidelines.
-If you have any questions, please contact the Journal Manager at email@example.com If you are not able to provide the files, please download the questionnaire and upload it under the submission category 'cover letter' so that the Editors can consider your request and decide whether they are able to proceed with the reviewing process for your paper.
+If you have any questions, please visit our Support Center.
+If you are not able to provide the files, please download the questionnaire and upload it under the submission category 'cover letter' so that the Editors can consider your request and decide whether they are able to proceed with the reviewing process for your paper.
 If you are submitting a theory article, which contains no data, please select that you understand and agree to the replication policy in order for your article to be processed accordingly.

 Cover Letter Confidentiality